face-hh/webx/docs/for-users/advanced-user-manual.md

 {% hint style="danger" %}
 ### Outdated section
-This section contains content from contributos and 3rd parties.
+This section contains content from contributors and 3rd parties.
 It has been marked as outdated.
 This alert will stay until the content below gets updated.
 {% endhint %}

 Since WebX is an open-source network, there are different browsers available, like the following: